-Relationship marketing software aims to leverage the personal relationships that exist between a business and their clients.
+Relationship marketing software aims to leverage the personal relationships that exist between a business and its clients.
 Insurance agents, for example, establish a bond with their clients and are expected to look out for them while keeping them top of mind.
 Of course, these agents couldn’t maintain regular meaningful communication with every client without some help.
-Relationship marketing software aims to not only bridge this gap, but also encourage promoters to actively promote their agency.
+Relationship marketing software aims to not only bridge this gap but also encourage promoters to actively promote their agency.

 The software analyzes the existing client base of a business and creates individual profiles for each contact.
 These profiles are primarily founded on a client’s loyalty to the business which is effectively measured over time.
 Highly personalized and purpose-driven communication is then sent to clients to encourage favorable behavior.
 This communication spans across email, handwritten cards, social media, and online review sites.

 Perhaps one of the most distinctive features of relationship marketing software is its total automation and ease of use.
 Rocket Referrals, for instance, is not a universal tool.
 It is an optimized solution with psychology, research, and best practices preconfigured.
 There are no campaigns to configure.
 The software is as simple as data in, results out.
 Managing a profile entails flipping switches.
-Updates are automatic and the system can be set up to run on it’s own.
+Updates are automatic and the system can be set up to run on its own.

 “This is a great product.
 The onboarding was done in 5 minutes and results were seen within 48 hours!”